sassoftware/saspy/saspy/doc/source/install.rst

     default encodings for running SAS in Unicode, on Unix, and on Windows, respectively.
-Those map to Python encoding values: utf8, latin1, and windows-1252, respectively.
+Those map to Python encoding values: utf8, latin1, and windows-1252, respectively. appserver -
+    If you have more than one AppServer defined on OMR, then you must pass the name of the physical workspace server that you want to connect to, i.e.: 'SASApp - Workspace Server'.
+Without this the Object spawner will only try the first one in the list of app servers it supports.

 .. code-block:: ipython3